Alex-Elias/hit-song/README.md

 The model can be evaluated in the following way

     model.evaluate(x_test, y_test)

+It will return the loss and the acuracy.
 ##### Prediction
 The model can now be used to make predictions